 According to the independent fact-checking charity, Full Fact, we can see that

-- 78% of employers with over 250 employees, who were surveyed, had a wage gap that leaned in favour of men.
+78% of employers with over 250 employees, who were surveyed, had a wage gap that leaned in favor of men.

 The UK ranks 6th worldwide for the most broad pay gap (according to an article by Business Insider).